DATA PROTECTION – UPDATE REGARDING THE GENERAL DATA PROTECTION REGULATION (GDPR)

 A cookie is a small text file stored by your browser that allows a website to “remember” your preferences (such as calendar settings and site bookmarks) on the site from visit to visit, or to maintain your “logged in” status when visiting protected areas.
 Usage of a cookie is not linked to any personally identifiable information while on our site.
 Web browsers have settings allowing you to reject cookies or selectively accept cookies, or delete cookies previously accepted.
 Please be aware that rejecting or deleting cookies from our website may make certain functions unavailable to you.

-This site uses Google Analytics (one of the most widespread and trusted analytics solution on the web) for helping us to understand how you use this website and to identify ways we can improve your experience; we also use social media platforms such as Facebook and Twitter to provide news, information and functionality.
-Cookies from third-party providers such as Google Analytics, Facebook, Twitter and others track things such as how long you spend on the site and the pages that you visit to help us improve your experience of this website.
-For more detailed technical information on cookie use on this website please see the Cookies webpage.
+This site uses Google Analytics (one of the most widespread and trusted analytics solution on the web) for helping us to understand how you use this website and to identify ways we can improve your experience; we also use social media platforms such as Facebook and Twitter to provide news, information, and functionality.
+Cookies from third-party providers such as Google Analytics, Facebook, Twitter, and others track things such as how long you spend on the site and the pages that you visit to help us improve your experience of this website.

-As detailed above, most standard website servers we use website statistic packages such as Google Analytics to analyse trends in how our website is accessed and utilised.
+As detailed above, most standard website servers we use website statistic packages such as Google Analytics to analyze trends in how our website is accessed and utilized.
 Information monitored includes internet protocol (IP) addresses, geographic location of visitors (country, city), browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, time spent on pages, and keywords used to find our site via search engines.